mariohernandez/mariohernandezio/src/blog/vitejs.md

 1. Configured Storybook so it understand Twig which our components are built with.
 1. Updated the CSS compiling process to generate consistent file names.

-The second half of this post will focus on creating specific task for copying static assets, building a watch task, and finally linting our code.
+The second half of this post will focus on creating specific tasks for copying static assets, building a watch task, and finally linting our code.

 ## Copying static assets {id=copying}